-HS = Harmonized System
+HS = Harmonized System, NTM = non-tariff measure.

 Notes: Data on NTMs are from raw data from the UNCTAD TRAINS database (accessed 1 May 2020).
-Data on imports for each country in 2017/2018 are from the World Bank WITS database at the HS six-digit level.
+Data on imports for each country in 2017/2018 are from the World Bank WITS database at the HS 6-digit level.
 The trade year used was based on the year the NTM data were collected.
-The sector is defined at the two-digit level using HS 2017.
+The sector is defined at the 2-digit level using HS 2017.